-Students admitted to West Georgia Technical College on or after July 1, 2012 will be assigned to the Student Advising Center (SAC) for academic advisement.
+Students admitted to West Georgia Technical College are assigned to the Student Advising Center (SAC) for academic advisement.
 The only exceptions will be Transient and Special Status Students who will be assigned to the Registrar for advisement assistance.

 Once a student completes approximately 50% of academic program progression, the student will be reassigned to the appropriate faculty advisor for that program.
 Exceptions to faculty advisor reassignment: